krother/speech_projects/en/easy_speeches/README.md

 # Initial Speech & Facilitation Projects

 This manual contains four simple projects to make yourself comfortable on the stage.
-It is intended to help you to embark on a learning path as a speaker, e.g. using the educational program of [Agora Speakers International](http://http://agoraspeakers.org/)
+It is intended to help you to embark on a learning path as a speaker.

-## Contributing

-This document is work in progress.

-If you would like to contribute, you are invited to:

-* send us feedback how you used the material.
-* sign up for e-mail updates.
-* translate a manual.
-* write a new project from scratch.

-For any of the above, sign up on [http://http://agoraspeakers.org/](http://http://agoraspeakers.org/) or contact **Kristian Rother** (`krother@academis.eu`)

 ## Document sources